Students from Bayswater School created a video slideshow chronicling events in a school-wide inquiry using Animoto.

 The class composed and recorded a song which they then saved as an MP3 file.

-The students found that saving the final video (rendering) could take a long time, particularly if there was a lot of images.
+The students found that saving the final video (rendering) could take a long time, particularly if there were a lot of images.
 They discovered that they could shut down the computer and go back later to see the fully rendered Animoto video.
 Animoto also sends an email when the video is complete.

 The teacher liked the idea of students recording and adding a narration against a music background, focusing on informative writing rather than a summary, and introducing an oral language aspect to the work.